An Automatic Guidance and Quality Assessment System for Doppler Imaging of Umbilical Artery: Method

 \subsection{Processing of Pulsed Doppler Spectrum Images}

-From the suggested gate locations, a clinician could choose the best one; next, we present our processing to assess the quality of the resulting spectrum.
+From the suggested gate locations (see Sec.~\ref{sec:modified_fasterrcnn_to_pred_angle}), an operator could choose the best one for spectrum acquisition with pulsed Doppler.
+Next, we present our processing to assess the quality of the resulting spectrum.

-\paragraph{Segmentation of the Doppler Spectrum.} Our training data comes from real clinical data and therefore has many confounders.
-Thus, prior to analyzing the Doppler spectrum, all irrelevant visual confounders, such as tracing lines indicating measurements made by the ultrasound machine (see Fig. \ref{fig:mca_ua}), are first removed from the image to prevent bias in our method.
-Since the confounders are all colored, they can be delineated from the grey spectrum by identifying pixels with large variance across the color (i.e. RGB) channel.
-Thereafter, they can be removed by inpainting with biharmonic functions.
+\paragraph{Segmentation of the Doppler Spectrum.} Prior to analyzing the Doppler spectrum, all irrelevant visual confounders, such as tracing lines indicating measurements made by the scanner (see Fig. \ref{fig:mca_ua}), are first removed from the image to prevent bias in our method.
+Since the confounders are all colored, they can be delineated from the grey spectrum by identifying pixels with large variance across the color (i.e. RGB) channel, and removed by inpainting with biharmonic functions.

-Next, the spectrum is segmented using a random walk segmentation algorithm\cite{grady2006randomwalk}, as watershed is found to be insufficient.
+Next, the spectrum is segmented using a random walk segmentation algorithm~\cite{grady2006randomwalk}, as watershed is found to be insufficient.
 From the mask of the segmented spectrum, the envelope of the spectrum can be identified from the boundary.
-Additionally, the $x$-axis line of the spectrum is detected using the Hough line detection algorithm, and used to remove anything below and fill any holes above.
+Then, the $x$-axis line of the spectrum is detected using the Hough line detection algorithm, and used to remove anything below and fill any holes above.

 \paragraph{Identification of Individual Waveforms.} From the spectrum segmentation, peaks and valleys are detected along the upper envelope.
 To avoid over-detection, the envelope is Gaussian-smoothed prior to running the detection algorithm.
 Besides that, the detected peaks (and valleys) are forced to have a minimum distance of 70 pixels between each other.
 Individual waveforms are then identified with the rule that a complete waveform starts and ends at valleys with a peak in between.